Chemistry with a Preliminary Year (BSc)

 |Typical applications received||Please contact the School for information.|

-The course structure is very flexible with all Cardiff's Chemistry degree programmes sharing a common first and second year.
-Transfer to the BSc Chemistry with Industrial Experience programme is possible at the end of year one or two.
-Transfer to an MChem programme is also permitted, subject to achieving an average mark of at least 55% in each of the first two years.
+Transferring to the BSc Chemistry with Industrial Experience course is possible at the end of year one or two.
+Transferring to an MChem course is allowed if you have achieved an adequate average grade in each of the first two years.

-The preliminary year programme includes modules in Biosciences, Chemistry, Maths and Physics.
-The particular modules studied depend on each student's academic background, and will be agreed through discussion with staff at enrolment.
+The preliminary year course includes modules in Biosciences, Chemistry, Maths and Physics.
+Your modules will depend on your academic background and discussions with staff at enrolment.

 |Module title||Module code||Credits|